JohnCoene/javascript-for-r/_book/4-18-shiny-htmlwidgets.md

 # Widgets with Shiny {#shiny-widgets}

-We have seen how to make JavaScript and R communicate in shiny applications by passing data from the server to the client and back.
+We have seen how to make JavaScript and R communicate in Shiny applications by passing data from the server to the client and back.
 This chapter explores how to apply that to htmlwidgets so they can provide additional functionalities when used in Shiny applications.

 To demonstrate how to integrate these functionalities in widgets, we shall implement them in the previously built gio package.